Toniiiio/sivis/style_guide.md

     shr_prc

--  The magrittr operator %<>% will be used
+-  Adaption1:The magrittr operator %<>% will be used

 **good**